Some weight loss plans make losing weight sound like rocket science.

 Again, many of these foods are ultra-processed and over-ride our satiety signaling systems (17).

-Liquid calories (cola, café drinks, fruit juice), reward pathways (energy-dense foods) and even exercise-induced compensatory eating can make us seek out food (18).
+Liquid calories (cola, café drinks, fruit juice) energy-dense foods and even exercise-induced compensatory eating can make us seek out more food (18).

-One of the quickest ways to lose weight is to only eat when hungry, rather than just for the sake of eating.
+One of the easiest ways to improve weight loss efforts is to only eat when hungry, rather than just for the sake of eating.

 Therefore, one question we need to ask is: am I actually hungry?
 And do I really need to eat?